Modrava: Sport

 In winter, Modrava is known for cross-country skiing.
-The main cross-country trail in the Bohemian Forest, the so-called Šumava Highway, passes through Modrava.
+The main cross-country trail in the Bohemian Forest, the so-called Šumava Highway, runs through Modrava.
 During the summer, the municipality is popular for hiking and cycling.

 Sights

 A cultural monument is the Klostermann Hut.
 It was built by the Czech Tourist Club in 1924 according to the design by Bohuslav Fuchs and named after Karel Klostermann, a writer connected with the region.